Image view

 Property: ScalingCenter

 The ScalingCenter offers a possibility to adjust the scaling behavior.
 An individual change of the Scale properties always results in a change of the lower right corner of the image, while the upper left corner remains fixed.
-To change this and fix other points, the property ScalingCenter can be used.
-In this case, the property Offset is automatically adjusted.
+To change this and fix other points, the ScalingCenter property can be used.
+In this case, the Offset property is automatically adjusted.
 The following options are available:

 ScaleCenter value